Michigan Drivers License Renewal

 In order to renew drivers licenses in Michigan, drivers must pay the standard fee of $18.
 The fee for a drivers license renewal in Michigan is payable by check, money order, debit or credit card.
 Drivers with a suspended, canceled, or expired license may be charged additional drivers license renewal fees in addition to the $18.
 Any outstanding fines or tickets will also require payment prior to being able to renew your drivers license.
 Drivers who are seeking to renew a commercial drivers license may pay a different amount depending on the vehicle type.
 If you would like to check your status on any outstanding fees, you can do so by ordering a driving record.

-When to Renew Your Michigan Driver's License
+Your Michigan Driver's License

 In terms of when to renew drivers licenses in Michigan, drivers must be aware of the expiration date found on their current drivers license.
 Drivers starting a Michigan drivers license renewal early on will prevent receiving tickets or fines for driving with an expired license.
 In the state of Michigan, drivers license renewals can be submitted up to 12 months in advance.
 If you do not wish renew drivers licenses early on, you must submit a drivers license renewal form at least three weeks before the driver's license expiration date.
 Motorists in a particularly urgent situation may wish to do a drivers license renewal online.